 |Los Angeles Rams||+850|

 We recommend taking the time to do your research, follow the odds and make an informed decision on Super Bowl day.

 The Legalities – Is It Legal To Bet On The Super Bowl In The United States?

 To start, let’s cover the legality of it.
-Many people just want to know is betting on the super bowl illegal.
+Many people just want to know is betting on the Super Bowl illegal.
 Is there some exception made for betting on the Super Bowl that’s not made for other sports?
-Unfortunately, no; sports betting is considered to be illegal (to offer) in 46 of 50 states, with the only exempt states being Delaware, New Jersey, Nevada, and Colorado.
-However, you wouldn’t find much to bet on in Delaware or the Mile High state.
-They operate more or less sports lotteries and not sportsbooks, so your options would be in casino cities like AC or Vegas.
-And, of course, if you’re not there in person, you cannot bet in a live shop, and if you’re not a resident of those states, you cannot use their online sites.
-So, where do you go to bet on the Super Bowl?
+Unfortunately, no; domestic sports betting is considered to be illegal (to offer) in the majority of the United States.
+Some states such as Mississippi, New Jersey, Pennsylvania, New York, Rhode Island, West Virginia, Nevada, Oregon, and Montana already have enacted sports betting laws or were grandfathered in under PASPA.
+These states are not allowed to offer sports betting online to neighboring states, so where do you go to bet on Super Bowl 53?